 These days a matte finish is more popular for combovers than shiny or wet finishes are.
 It just has such a sophisticated edge.

-Comb overs are often confused for other hairstyles.
+Comb overs are often confused with other hairstyles.
 Here’s an article on comb overs and how they compare to these similar hairstyles.

 3. Top Knot With A 2 Fade